tatut/tuck/README.md

 called `e!`.
 All changes to app state are done by event processing and must be sent through the control handle.

 ### Minimal example

+This is a minimal example that shows how to use tuck.
+Normally you would want to separate your view code and your event definitions to separate name spaces.

 ```clojure
 (ns tuck-example.core
   (:require [reagent.core :as r]